JulienneJulien/EmployeeTrackerMySQL/README.md

 >WHEN I choose to update an employee role
 >
 >THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## Installation
 ***Please install the package locally to your working project directory.***
-- On your preferred code editor, use the command line to run `npm install  express`
+- On your preferred code editor, use the command line to run `npm i`.
-- If there is a package.json file in the directory in which npm install is run, npm installs the latest version of the package that satisfies the semantic versioning rule declared in package.json.
-- If there is no package.json file, the latest version of the package is installed.
+- The latest version of the required packages will be installed.

 ## Usage
 ***Please ensure you have followed above steps to install package first!***
-- Access your working directory project folder.
-Copy and paste the code below to run the application `node server.js`
+- Access your working directory project folder to launch the application by running `node server.js`
-- This will activate the server that hosts the webpage at localhost:8000.
-- Once the **Note Taker** is opened, select the *get started* link to be brought to the notes page.

 `A note can be created by adding a title, and a description, then clicking the save button to save the note, or by deleting the note by clicking the trash icon.`